How to present restricted cash under IFRS?

 “We are a constructing company and we received an advance payment from our customer for the construction of the specialized production hall amounting to 5% of the total sales price.
 This is very significant for our financial statements.

 The issue is that we have to keep this money on a separate bank account and we cannot use it until the hall is handed over to our customer.
+In fact, we cannot put our hands on that deposit without the third party agreeing.
 We assume the delivery of the hall 2 years after the construction started.

 Can we still present this amount on our bank account as cash and cash equivalents?

 If not, how shall we present it in our balance sheet and the statement of cash flows?”

 This is a very good question – by the way, you, my readers and followers, ask me great questions anyway.